spiral/docs/http/csrf.md

 ]
 ```

-The extension will activate `Spiral\Csrf\Middleware\CsrfMiddleware` in order to issue unique token for every user.
+The extension will activate `Spiral\Csrf\Middleware\CsrfMiddleware` to issue a unique token for every user.

 ## Enable Firewall
-The extension provides two middleware which activates the protection on your routes and/or globally.
+The extension provides two middleware, which activates the protection on your routes or globally.
 To protect all the requests
-except GET, HEAD, OPTIONS use `Spiral\Csrf\Middleware\CsrfFirewall`:
+except for `GET`, `HEAD`, `OPTIONS `use `Spiral\Csrf\Middleware\CsrfFirewall`:

 ```php
 use Spiral\Csrf\Middleware\CsrfFirewall;